 "These old-growth groves are magnificent.
 This project is perfect for what the League does best — permanently protecting our natural treasures for everyone to enjoy," said Gary Knoblock, Program Officer at the Gordon and Betty Moore Foundation.
 "These properties have been a top priority of the conservation community for over 20 years, and now success is within reach."

 If you love nature, we know you wouldn't want us to pass up the chance to protect old-growth forests.
 But we need your support today.
 Your gift now will ensure that wondrous redwoods like those in Peters Creek Old-Growth Forest in the heart of the Santa Cruz Mountains will live on, safe from development and unsustainable logging.

 So far, gifts include a generous grant of $1.75 million through the Living Landscape Initiative Challenge Grant program of Resources Legacy Fund, which is funded by the Gordon and Betty Moore Foundation.
 Our project partner, Peninsula Open Space Trust, has pledged $1.125 million to the campaign.
 League members and the property owners also donated funds, leaving a gap of $3.5 million.
 We must close this gap so we are ready to act in fast-moving real estate transactions to protect the region's other special places.
 Please donate today.
 Thank you for your generous support.

-"The League exists to protect land like this," said Melinda Thomas, Vice President of the League Board of Directors, who lives in the New York City area.
+"The League exists to protect land like this," said Melinda Thomas, Chair of the League Board of Directors, who lives in the New York City area.
 "I know my fellow members across the country will be thrilled by the chance to protect this stunning old-growth forest."